 Repeatability: This course may not be repeated for additional credits.

 MSP 4454.
-Public Information Media Campaigns.
+Media Campaigns for Social Change.
 3 Credit Hours.

-This is an advanced course about the use of theory and research in the design, implementation and evaluation of public information campaigns conducted via mass and other media.
-Students learn about key theories and research techniques regarding campaigns to affect knowledge, attitudes and behaviors on issues related to the individual and social good such as smoking, drug abuse, safe sex, recycling, animal welfare, disaster relief and many others.
-They then apply this knowledge by creating, conducting and evaluating a complete campaign conducted on campus.
+This is an advanced course about the use of theory and research in the design, implementation and evaluation of public information campaigns conducted via mass and other media to promote positive social change.
+Students learn about key theories and research techniques regarding campaigns to affect knowledge, attitudes and behaviors on issues related to the individual, the social good, and collective betterment.
+Examples of media campaigns for social change and the issues or problems they address are smoking, drug abuse, safe sex, voter registration, recycling, animal welfare, disaster relief and many others.
+After accumulating knowledge and gaining an understanding of the key theories and methods of campaign design, students then apply this knowledge by creating, conducting and evaluating campaigns conducted on and off campus.
+Note: Prior to Fall 2025, this course was titled "Public Information Media Campaigns."

 Class Restrictions: Must be enrolled in one of the following Classes: Junior 60 to 89 Credits, Senior 90 to 119 Credits, Senior/Fifth Year 120+ Credits.